flemay/3musketeers/Guidelines.md

 # Guidelines

-> The code examples in this guideline can be found in [examples/golang-serverless](https://github.com/flemay/3musketeers/tree/master/examples/golang-serverless).
+> The code snippets in this document are taken from the [Lambda Go Serverless](https://github.com/flemay/3musketeers/tree/master/examples/lambda-go-serverless) example.

 ## Makefile